Set up test impact analysis Beta

 Configure the test suite

 Code coverage cannot detect every relationship between source files and test atoms.
-The following options can be used to change how many test atoms are selected and run.
+The following options let you extend test selection for edge cases.

 For the full list of available options, see the Options section in the test suite configuration reference.